-Just a few days after Chamberlain returns from Munich brandishing his now infamous scrap of paper, Churchill predicts that war has certainly not been averted.
-He is right.
+Just a few days after Neville Chamberlain returned from Munich brandishing his now infamous scrap of paper, Churchill predicted that war had certainly not been averted.
+He was right.

 'Blood, toil, tears and sweat'

+It's May 1940.
 Chamberlain has resigned, and Churchill, now 65, has formed his government.
-This first speech in office settles the country’s nerves.
+This first speech in office settles the country’s nerves: